 The Furman Counseling Center promotes the social and emotional development of Barnard students to facilitate their richest experience of College Life.
-We offer therapy, groups, workshops and medication to assist students in maintaining emotional and mental health.
+We offer free therapy, groups, workshops and medication to assist students in maintaining emotional and mental health.
 We support the College’s commitment to diversity, raising awareness of systems of oppression and unequal access to resources, and work to promote social justice.

 Community Emergency Contacts